uc-cdis/metadata-service/docs/aggregate_metadata.md

 The parameters of an adapter are:
  * ```mds_url```: URL of the metadata serviceAPI.
  * ```commons_url```: the URL for the homepage the metadata source
+ * ```commons_name``` : override the commons_name.
+Typically, the commons is named using the entry name for the adapter.
+(ICPSR in the above config file).
+However there are case where using a different name is preferred.
+For example if one of more adapters are assigned the same name all the entries will be added to the commons name in the aggregateMDS.
+This can use to have multiple adapters pull data from the same source, but using different mappings of filtering operations.
  * ```adapter```: registered name of the adapter, used to bind a particular adapter to a site: NOTE there is no checking to ensure that the correct adapters are being used.
 Usually, in the case of a mismatch, errors are